geobro1992/VTparity/README.md

 - download repository and unzip in local drive
 - download Rtools from cran.r-project.org/bin/windows/Rtools
 - open _code.Rproj_ file in the 'code' folder
-- install required packages: ape, rotl, castor, geiger, phytools, phylolm, rmarkdown, dplyr, plyr, Rphylopars, MCMCpack, Ternary, lazyeval, ComplexUpset, kableExtra, tricolore, UpSetR, viridis, treeplyr*
+- install required packages: ape, rotl, castor, geiger, phytools, phylolm, rmarkdown, dplyr, plyr, nloptr, Rphylopars, MCMCpack, Ternary, lazyeval, ComplexUpset, kableExtra, tricolore, UpSetR, viridis, treeplyr*

 *NOTE: package treeplyr has been removed from CRAN and so needs to be installed from source using Rtools.
 We have provided the _tar.gz_ file in the code folder.\
 Once Rtools has been installed and the .Rproj file has been opened, the following code should manually install the package from your local drive:\